AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module18/ex1.md

 ![1-07-namespace-create.png](./images/1-07-namespace-create.png)

-The deployment of your resource group can take 1-2 minutes, when succesful you will see the following screen:
+The deployment of your resource group can take 1-2 minutes, when successful you will see the following screen:

 ![1-08-namespace-deploy.png](./images/1-08-namespace-deploy.png)